BKTidswell/REU-resources/README.md

 -   The REU Symposium is this week!
 We'll be working on your poster and data analysis
 -   Good time to start thinking about the Fall, if you want to continue research then.

+### Other Things To Do:

+-   Learn how to use and code Ardunios